 Overview of the six fundamentals of credit.
 Review various retail credit products including secured and unsecured loans, lines of credit and mortgages.
 Time value of money concepts to calculate loan payments and compare interest costs.
 Case studies will be used.

+Prerequisite: FINS 150.

-Prereauisite: FINS 150.
-Corequisite: BADM 260 or BUS 310 or
+Corequisite: BADM 260 or BUS 310 or permission of the instructor.

-FINS 280-8 (8-0) 500 hours over 16 weeks

-Financial Services Work Experience
+FINS 280-8 (BC=8) (8-0) 500 hours over 16 weeks Financial Services Work Experience